-Grammatical terminology continues to be explicitly taught and referred to throughout the A Level course.
 Assessment rubrics are explained and referred to frequently throughout the A Level course.
 The key skills of listening, reading, speaking, summarising, essay writing and translation are interweaved throughout the A level course, using a variety of strategies to facilitate language acquisition to allow students to understand and produce work in the target language.
 The students employ a range of techniques acquired throughout KS4 and AS level to demonstrate a deeper understanding of lexical and grammatical concepts, enabling them to communicate fluently in the TL.
 A range of strategies are used throughout Y13 to prepare for the final examination and the visit from the speaking examiner.
-The new areas of study - film and literature understand how to manipulate language independently, which in turn prepares them for the increased rigour of the A level.
+The new areas of study - film and literature analysis, enhanced essay writing and preparation of the IRP are given more prominence.
+Continued guidance is given to enable students to understand how to successfully increase their independent language manipulation, which in turn prepares them for their external examination and for Higher promotes confidence and provides invaluable insights.